geeofree/geeofree/src/notes/angular/5-Routing.md

 export class AppRoutingModule {}
 ```

-We can then import these modules in the root module like so:
+These modules can now be imported in the root module like so:

 ```ts
 import { NgModule } from '@angular/core';